iherman/doc-toc/README.md

 - The counter value (if used) is always enclosed in a `<span>` element with the class set to `tocnumber`.
 - In case the dynamic features are used, the `<span>` element holding the counter value has also the class `tocvisible` (by default) or `tochidden` (as a result of user interaction).

-Furthermore the `<section>` elements in the original texts can use the following attributes:
+Furthermore the header, respectively the `<section>` elements, in the original HTML source can use the following attributes:

-- `data-notoc`: if set, that section is ignored for the purpose of a ToC
+- `data-notoc`: if set, that header/section is ignored for the purpose of a ToC
 - `data-tochidden`: if set, and the dynamic features are also used, the default for this hierarchy is to set the `tochidden` class value on the counter, instead of the default `tocvisible`.

-The `css/doc-toc.css` provides some simple examples for customization.
+The `css/doc-toc.css` provides examples for customization.